Oreoro/un-overwhelmed/README.md

-1.Clone and npm start
+1. Clone this repo and npm start in cloned directory

-2.Its a simple project feel free to improve this.
+2. It's a simple project feel free to improve this.

-3.Uses Wikipedia APi for data
+3.Uses Wikipedia API for data